Facebook Twitter Gplus Google Maps E-mail

 Dear Colleagues,

-This new version fixes several bugs found in previous versions.
+This new version fixes several bugs found in previous versions and introduces many new features and enhancements.

 If you are a Mercury user, we strongly recommend getting the new version.